Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 For EMV payments using contactless at the POS terminal, there are two scenarios:

-For low amounts – and depending on the country where the technology is used, a biometric CVM can be set inactive for small amounts, but some issuers may require it for extra protection while preserving convenience.
-Since this is a very natural gesture, requiring fingerprint verification for a small amount has a very minimal effect on the user experience.
+- For low amounts – and depending on the country where the technology is used, a biometric CVM can be set inactive for small amounts.
+Still, some issuers may require it for extra protection while preserving convenience.
+Since this is a very natural gesture, requiring fingerprint verification for a small amount has minimal effect on the user experience.

-For high amounts - the threshold differs from country to country, some issuers block all contactless payments, and others authorize those with a CVM = online PIN.
+- For high amounts - the threshold differs from country to country, some issuers block all contactless payments, and others authorise those with a CVM = online PIN.
 For that use case, biometric CVM offers a considerable benefit.
-It can replace the online PIN and deliver a truly seamless user experience, even in countries only supporting offline PIN.
+It can replace the online PIN and deliver a seamless user experience, even in countries only supporting offline PIN.

 Thanks to biometric CVM, contactless can be safely used for all payment amounts and offers a similar customer experience for both contact and contactless.